preetham-ad/DevOps_Notes_Preetham/Containers/Why Docker Binds & Volumes.md

 Here, shared-data is a volume accessible by both backend and front-end containers.

 ## 3. Container Access to Host Files
-Problem: Container Wants to Read Files on Host System
+### Problem: Container Wants to Read Files on Host System
-Scenario: A container needs to access or read files from the host system, but containers are isolated from the host file system by default.
+- **Scenario**: A container needs to access or read files from the host system, but containers are isolated from the host file system by default.

-Explanation:
+## Explanation:

-File Access Solution:
+### File Access Solution:
-Bind Mounts: Use bind mounts to give a container access to specific directories or files on the host file system.
+- **Bind Mounts**: Use bind mounts to give a container access to specific directories or files on the host file system.

 Example: